woj-tek/petozoltan.github.io/_drafts/plans.md

 ## Avoid constant collection classes

+Programmers often create separate classes to store constants of a certain area, "to have them at one place" or "to avoid polluting" the procedural classes.
+But it is not enough to make the code clean.
+What is the problem with them and how can we solve it?

-#### Interpretation problems.
+#### Interpretation problems

-> It can be this way or that way.
-It is a matter of taste.

-Wrong.
-New constants can be added to this class or to separate classes.
+When new constants have to be created it is not mandatory to add them to the collection class.
+Developers can decide to add constants to the collection or to create them somewhere else.
+Unfortunately this is another problem that makes OOP very hard:

-If the next developer cannot decide where to write the code, the chaos begins.
+> If it is not obvious where to write the new code then the chaos begins...

-#### Classes should be specific

-That's what they are for.
-Think on _high cohesion_ or the _Single Responsibility Principle_.
-Classes should be closed for the contiuous modifications.
-A class should be implemented and unit tested, and _finished_.
-Modifications should rather go in new classes than in existing ones.

-#### Constants should always be enums.
+#### Classes should not always be extended

-Enums of one specific _value set_.
-(E.g. first names and last names are both Strings, but the _value set of first names_ and the _values set of last names_ are not assignible.)
+Think on the _Open/Closed Principle_.
+Classes should be closed for modification.
+At a certain point a class must be tested and finished, in order to have a reliable code.
+But constant collections are loose and generic, so they are like never finished.
+When you look at such a class, you cannot decide whether it is finished or not.

+#### Prefer enums to constants

+In most cases it is better to use enums instead of constants.
+Enums have more benefits over constants:

+* Enums define and limit a specific _value set_.
+So it is clear to which enum a new value has to be added.
+* They are type safe.
+  Example:.First names and last names are not assigneable, but if both are Strings they can be assigned to each-other.
+With enums it is not possible.
-They can be provided with additional information.
+* They can be provided with additional useful information too.
+  Example: A message box title and content can be implemented with two constants but with one enum.

 #### Split into more enums

-When you see _prefixes_ in the constants' names, that is a clear sign that the constant set should be split into more enums.
+Usually a constant collection should be split into more than one enums.
+You can see a clear sign for that in the following cases:

-The same goes when you see comments between the constants, saying "Here begin the ... constants".
+* The constants have different types.
+* The constants' names begin with different _prefixes_ .
+* Constants are grouped by comments.

+#### Example